Basilica of St. Stephen (New Orleans): History

 St. Stephen Church was founded in 1849 by priests from the Congregation of the Mission (Vincentians), the priests having acquired the land in 1848.
 Originally, it was a mission church in the municipality of Jefferson City, Louisiana, which was subsequently annexed by the city of New Orleans.

 By the late 1850s, Father Anthony Verrina concluded that a large church was needed to serve the rapidly growing population of the locale at the time.
 Verrina was the third pastor of the parish, and he also led the fund-raising efforts.
 The parish hired Thomas W. Carter as architect for the new church and Thomas O'Neil as the builder.
 Construction commenced in November 1871.

 The architectural design of St. Stephen Church is in a Gothic revival style, showing design influence from Minden Cathedral in Germany.
 It has a hallenkirche floor plan with light entering the church through windows and with naves and aisles of equal height.
 The church has a large rose window at the rear of the building.
 As of 1979, it was the second largest church in New Orleans, exceeded by St. Joseph Church.
 The stained glass windows, which are extensive in the church, were designed and manufactured by Franz Mayer of Munich.

 Construction of the present St. Stephen Church commenced in 1871 and was completed in 1887.
 The first mass in the new church was held on December 26, 1887, the day being the Feast of St. Stephen.
 Its consecration was on January 1, 1888.

 The spire of St. Stephen Church was added following construction of the church.
 The spire's design, by the architectural firm Favrot & Livaudais, is a steel frame that is wrapped in terracotta tiles.
 It is 200 feet in height and has 24 sides.
 The spire has windows with stained glass.
 Construction of the spire was carried out in 1905 and 1906.
 The pipe organ dates from 1939, making it one of the oldest in the city.

 As a result of economic and demographic effects of Hurricane Katrina, in October 2008, the congregation of St. Stephen Church merged with the congregations of St. Henry’s Catholic Church and Our Lady of Good Counsel Church to form Good Shepherd Parish.

+In November 2025, the Archdiocese of New Orleans placed over 150 parishes and charities in Chapter 11 bankruptcy protection as part of a settlement plan to resolve hundreds of sex abuse lawsuits.
+This wave of bankruptcies included this church.